kerguler/sPop2/README.md

 ## Using the library

-Including the created library with your project.
+Include the created library in your project.

-*NOTE: you have to install the library before headers can be found, and linking can be done*

 **C code snippet**

-*This example can be found in <a href="docs/examples/">docs/examples/</a>.*
+Please see <a href="docs/examples/">docs/examples</a> for further documentation and usage examples.
+The following is an excerpt from <a href="docs/examples/ex1_simple">ex1_simple</a>.

 ```c
 #include "spop2/spop2.h"